 2.6 Registration of entrance qualifications

 Applicants who have been accepted for admission to the University will be instructed about the arrangements for verification of their entrance qualifications.
 Original qualification certificates or a certified copy (and official translations in English if necessary) will be required, if results are not received, by the University, direct from UCAS.
-They will also be asked to produce photographic proof of identification (passport or driving licence) or, in the case of international students, a passport and visa information.
-Full information is provided with the Welcome Pack supplied to new undergraduate students.
+All applicants who have accepted an unconditional offer of a place to undertake either a Postgraduate Taught course and Research programme of study are required to bring their original qualifications or a certified copy (and official translations in English if necessary) when they first register as a postgraduate student at the University.
+New students will also be asked to produce photographic proof of identification (passport or driving licence) or, in the case of international students, a passport and visa information.
+Full information is provided with the Welcome Pack supplied to new students.

 2.7 Enrolment for classes